4GeeksAcademy/python-pandas-tutorial/.learn/exercises/04.2-series-apply/README.md

 ## 📝 Instructions:

-1. Use the function `my_series.apply` to divide all numbers on the following series by 2.
+1. Use the function `my_series.apply` to divide all numbers on the following series by 2 and print the result to the terminal.

 ## Expected Result: